-- A. Lake Central assures students, parents, applicants for employment, and employees that it will not discriminate against any individual. - B. The following is designated as the Section 504 compliance coordinator is:
+- Lake Central assures students, parents, applicants for employment, and employees that it will not discriminate against any individual. - The following is designated as the Section 504 compliance coordinator:

-Assistant Superintendent of Personnel and Student Services Lake Central School Corporation 8260 Wicker Avenue St. John, IN 46373 and Placement".

-- C. Parents are provided procedural safeguards which are included in the "Notice of Parent/Student Rights in Identification, Evaluation and Placement". - D. An impartial hearing and appeal are provided upon request.
-Procedures are detailed in the "Notice of Parent/Student Rights in Identification, Evaluation

-- E. Notice to students, parents, employees and general public of nondiscrimination assurance and parent/student rights and identification, evaluation and placement will be disseminated annually in the following manner: - 1.
-Public service announcement in local newspaper; - 2. announcement in local school systems; and, - 3. posted notice in each public school building.

-Additionally, the notice will be included in the West Lake Special Education Cooperative Professional Handbook and disseminated to each principal for inclusion in each Student/Parent Handbook.

-- F. Lake Central has established the following local grievance procedure to resolve complaints of discrimination with regard to employment: - 1.
-An alleged grievance under Section 504 must be filed in writing fully setting out the circumstances giving rise to such grievance. - 2.
-Such claims must be made in writing and filed with the following individual:

-Assistant Superintendent of Personnel and Student Services Lake Central School Corporation 8260 Wicker Ave.
+Director of Human Resources Lake Central School Corporation 8260 Wicker Ave.
 St. John, IN 46373

+- Parents are provided procedural safeguards which are included in the "Notice of Parent/Student Rights in Identification, Evaluation and Placement." - An impartial hearing and appeal are provided upon request.
+Procedures are detailed in the "Notice of Parent/Student Rights in Identification, Evaluation and Placement". - Notice to students, parents, employees and general public nondiscrimination assurance and parent/student rights and identification, evaluation and placement will be disseminated annually in the following manner: - O Announcement in local school systems; and - Posted notice in each public school building

+Additionally, the notice will be included in the Student Services Professional Handbook and disseminated to each principal for inclusion in each Student/Parent Handbook.

+- Lake Central has established the following local grievance procedure to resolve complaints of discrimination with regard to employment: - An alleged grievance under Section 504 must be filed in writing fully setting out the circumstances giving rise to such grievance.

+O Such claims must be made in writing and filed with the following individual:

+Rebecca Gromala, Director Student Services Lake Central School Corporation 8260 Wicker Ave.
+St. John, IN 46373
-- 3. A hearing will be conducted according to the procedures outlined in the regulations implementing the Family Educational Rights and Privacy Act (FERPA). - 4.
-The coordinator(s) will appoint a hearing officer who will conduct the hearing within a reasonable time after the request was received. - 5.
-The coordinator(s) shall give the parent, student, or employee reasonable advance notice of the date, time and place of the hearing. - 6.
-The hearing may be conducted by any party, including an official of the

-- local school district or the West Lake Special Education Cooperative, who does not have a direct interest in the outcome of the hearing. - 7.
-The local school district shall give the parent, student, or employee full and fair opportunity to present evidence relevant to the issues raised under Section 99.21 of FERPA.
-The parent, student, or employee may, at their own expense, be assisted or represented by individuals of his or her choice at his or her own expense, including an attorney. - 8.
-The local school district shall make its decision in writing within fifteen (15) days after the hearing. - 9.
-The decision must be based solely on the evidence presented at the hearing and shall include a summary of the evidence and reasons for the decision.
+- A hearing will be conducted according to the procedures outlined in the regulations implementing the Family Educational Rights and Privacy Act (FERPA). - The coordinator(s) will appoint a hearing officer who will conduct the hearing within a reasonable time after the request was received. - The coordinator(s) shall give the parent, student, or employee reasonable advance notice of the date, time and place of the hearing. - The hearing may be conducted by any party, including an official of the local school district or the Student Services department, who does not have a direct interest in the outcome of the hearing. - The local school district shall give the parent, student, or employee full and fair opportunity to present evidence relevant to the issues raised under Section 99.21 of FERPA.
+The parent, student, or employee may, at their own expense, be assisted or represented by individuals of his or her choice at his or her own expense, including an attorney. - The local school district shall make its decision in writing within fifteen (15) days after the hearing. - The decision must be based solely on the evidence presented at the hearing and shall include a summary of the evidence and reasons for the decision.

-Ref: FERPA 34 CFR Part 99 EDGAR 34 CFR 76.734 IDEA 34 CFR300.560-576
+Ref: FERPA 34 CFR Part 99 EDGAR 34 CFR 76.734 IDEA 34 CFR 300.560-576

-- G. Lake Central, through the West Lake Special Education Cooperative, will conduct an extensive annual "child find" campaign with the goal to locate and identify all Section 504 qualified disabled individuals (ages 0 to 21) who reside within the participating school district. - H. Lake Central, through the West Lake Special Education Cooperative will inform all disabled persons and their parents or guardian of the district's responsibilities and procedural safeguards under Section 504, as well as those under Indiana Special Education Regulations (Article 7) and the Individuals with Disabilities Education Act (IDEA).
+- Lake Central, through Student Services, will conduct an extensive annual "child find" campaign with the goal to locate and identify all Section 504 qualified disabled individuals (ages 0 to 21) who reside within the participating school district. - Lake Central, through Student Services, will inform all disabled persons and their parents or guardian, of the district's responsibilities and procedural safeguards under Section 504, as well as those under Indiana Special Education Regulations (Article 7) and the Individuals with Disabilities Education Act (IDEA).